-Figure 4.3.7-4 and Figure 4.3.7-5 show the Hurricane Risk Index for Burlington County on the county and census tract scales, respectively.
+Figure 4.3.7-4 and Figure 4.3.7-5 show the tornado risk index for Burlington County on the county and census tract scales, respectively.
 This index helps to understand the susceptibility of the County to hurricanes.
-According to the National Risk Index, on the county scale, the County has a relatively moderate risk to tornadoes; on the census tract scale, the County ranges from a very low to a relatively moderate risk.
+According to the National Risk Index, on the county scale, the County has a relatively moderate risk of tornadoes; on the census tract scale, the County ranges from a very low to a relatively moderate risk.